GiulSposito/ISLR/Chapter01 - Intro/Curse_of_Dimensionality.md

     keep_md: true
 ---

-## One Dimension
+## Introduction

-This R Notebook reproduces the _Curse of Dimensionality_[^1] in the _nearest neighbor regression_ that here is defined as *the increasing of the interval size* to get 10% of the data *acording with the increasing of dimentions*.
-So acording more dimentions are add to the domain, greater is the size of the range to get the same proportion of datapoints.
+This R Notebook reproduces the **Curse of Dimensionality**[^1] in the _nearest neighbor regression_ that here is defined as *the increasing of the interval size* to get 10% of the data *acording with the increasing of dimentions*.
+So according more dimensions are add to the domain, greater is the size of the range to get the same proportion of data points.
 Conforming we increase the size of the range we lost "locality" of the information, losing the capacity to resume the information with a simple average.

-Let's see this in 1 and 2 dimensions.
+## Nearest Neighbor Moving Average

+In this article, the _curse of dimensionality_ comes from try to use of _Nearest Neighbor_ as predictors for a function.
+We iteratively select 10% of nearest points in the dataset at a specific point X~0~ and calculates the average of these points to use as the result of  prediction of a function in at the X~0~ point.

+With lower dimensionality (around 4) and a great number of sample this is a great technique and easy to use, to compute and to interpret, but according the number of dimensions increase, we loose the locality of the information because to get 10% of the points we need do increase the interval arount the X~0~.
+Let's see this effect in a simulation data.

+## Dataset

+Let's build a 5 dimensional data set

 ```r